-At the bank they go in, and find Mrs Gray in an office watching while a teller is counting the coins from a strongbox.
+At the bank they go in to find Mrs Gray in an office watching while a teller is counting the coins from a strongbox.
 Both Olive and Nellie are put to work watching two other tellers counting while Boone is told to open an account.
-He doesn’t know why, but he does as asked, then he waits outside the bank to watch the horses.
+He doesn’t know why but he does as asked, then he waits outside the bank to watch the horses.

 After lunch Boone returns to town to look for a place to make the new wagons.
-After asking a few people about available places, and looking at two, he rents a large barn owned by a shipping company.
-They previously used wagons to move things, but now most shipments are by rail, so the barn is not needed for the horses and wagons they don’t have.
+After asking a few people about available places and looking at two he rents a large barn owned by a shipping company.
+They previously used wagons to move things, but now most shipments are by rail so the barn isn’t needed for the horses and wagons they don’t have.

 After he returns to camp Boone, Mary, and Heidi pack up their gear and move to the rented barn.
 They’re soon established on one side of the barn with Morgan and the ten mules comfortable in the stables section.
 All are happy to be out of the weather for the night.

-A young woman walks up, and asks, “Are you Boone?”
-He turns to look at her while he nods yes.
+A young woman walks up and asks, “Are you Boone?”
+He turns to look at her while he nods.
 “Good, I’m Laura.
 I was told you’d be the best person to introduce me to the special horse.
 Why’s he special?”

-Boone replies, “He’s a perfect example of the Morgan Horse, and a good stud stallion.
-However, he was seriously abused in his younger days, so he’s afraid of people.
-Never try to touch him, unless he makes it clear he wants you to.
-Talk softly, and never move fast.
-Missus Gray and Olive will give you more details, later.
-But I’ll do the introduction now.
+Boone replies, “He’s a perfect example of the Morgan Horse and a good stud stallion.
+However, he was seriously abused in his younger days so he’s afraid of people.
+Never try to touch him unless he makes it clear he wants you to.
+Talk softly and never move fast.
+Later Missus Gray and Olive will tell you more, but I’ll do the introduction now.
 After he sniffs your hand feed him the apple pieces.”

 Laura is standing there with her hand out.
 Brownie looks at her, he takes a slow walk around her, moves up, and sniffs her hand.
-When he pulls his head back she slowly takes a piece of apple from Boone, and puts it on her hand.
+When he pulls his head back she slowly takes a piece of apple from Boone and puts it on her hand.
 After a moment Brownie takes the apple off her hand.
 When he’s eaten the first apple Boone hands Laura the last apple and his knife so she can cut this one up to hand it to the horse.
-When he’s finished with the apple Brownie nods at them, and goes for a drink of water at the stream running through the field.
-The two people leave the field, and shut the gate.
+When he’s finished with the apple Brownie nods at them then goes for a drink of water at the stream running through the field.
+The two people leave the field and shut the gate.
 Then turn to lean on the fence while they talk.

 A few minutes later Olive and Nellie joins them.
 They talk for a little longer before Boone kisses his two girls, mounts Morgan, and rides back to town.

-“All good ideas, and very useful if the winter starts early or we get caught out in it.
+“All good ideas and very useful if the winter starts early or we get caught out in it.
 In the morning we best unpack the tools you’ll need.”
-He nods yes in reply, and they all go about organizing for the night.
+He nods in reply and they all go about getting ready for the night.

 The next morning is spent unpacking the two wagons.
 They don’t unpack everything, just what they need to unpack to get out the tools they didn’t think they’d need until the end of the journey.
-The other gear they unpack they leave out, because they plan to repack the wagons differently when Boone is finished working on all the wagons The rest of the goods will have to be unpacked later, but not right now.
+The other gear they unpack they leave out because they plan to repack the wagons differently when Boone is finished working on all of the wagons.
+The rest of the goods will have to be unpacked later, but not right now.

-Boone sets up an area to work in, goes to visit the lumber yards and a jeweler, then hires a wagon for the afternoon to carry all the wood he buys.
-After he unloads the wood in the barn he visits a few of the metal working shops to see about having the springs made, as well as the final metal rims for the wheels.
-The rented wagon is returned, and he checks at the Telegraph Office.
-Boone reads the reply they have, and he sends the man more instructions.
+Boone sets up an area to work in, goes to visit the lumber yards and a jeweler, then he hires a wagon for the afternoon to carry all of the wood he buys.
+After he unloads the wood in the barn he visits a few of the metal working shops to see about having the springs made as well as the final metal rims for the wheels.
+The rented wagon is returned and he checks at the Telegraph Office.
+Boone reads the reply they have and he sends the man more instructions.
 The rest of the time before dinner is spent getting ready to start work on the new wagons in the morning.

 Friday Boone takes a short break to visit the jeweler to get the rings he ordered on Monday.
 Then he spends most of the day finishing the bows and building them into the wagons before rubbing oil into the wood of the two wagon beds he’s made.
 All day Saturday is spent caulking and varnishing the wagon beds to make them more waterproof.
 Saturday evening he’s busy getting ready for Sunday.
 All week he spends part of the evening out at the Luke Ranch visiting with Olive and Nellie.

-Sunday is the big day, the church service followed by the wedding, then everyone eating the food Boone asked the church ladies to prepare for lunch, and he paid them for.
-It’s a nice sunny day, so they eat in the yard of the church with people moving in and out of the church hall to collect the food set out on the tables inside the hall.
-After a long lunch the new family take a short ride in a buggy to a hotel for the night.
+Sunday is a big day with the church service followed by the wedding then everyone eating the food Boone asked the church ladies to prepare for lunch and he paid them for.
+It’s a nice sunny day so they eat in the yard of the church with people moving in and out of the church hall to collect the food set out on the tables inside the hall.
+After a long lunch the new family takes a short buggy ride to a hotel for the night.

 The wedding is well attended by the church regulars plus those who know Boone, the Gray family, and the Luke family.
 No one comments on the three person wedding, but many do comment on the nice rings Boone paid to have made.
 The jeweler plaited strands of silver and two shades of gold onto a basic gold band to show three lives intertwined as one.
 The three rings look the same, but each of them has the name of the wearer engraved on the inside.

-Mid-morning on Monday the three of them take the hired buggy out to the Luke Ranch to collect the personal property of Olive and Nellie, as well as to say hello to Mrs Gray and Brownie.
-On the return trip they’ve four horses tied onto the back of the buggy, because each of the girls has two horses of her own.
+Mid-morning on Monday the three of them take the hired buggy out to the Luke Ranch to collect the personal property of Olive and Nellie as well as to say hello and goodbye to Mrs Gray and Brownie.
+On the return trip they’ve four horses tied onto the back of the buggy because each of the girls has two horses of her own.
 Their two saddles are in the buggy with all of their clothes and other things.

-Boone grins at him, saying, “The Good Book says, ’Cast your bread upon the waters, and it’ll be returned to you ten fold.’
-You cast this kid on the waters, and got free fertilizer in return.”
+Boone grins while saying, “The Good Book says, ’Cast your bread upon the waters and it’ll be returned to you ten fold.’
+You cast this kid on the waters and you got free fertilizer in return.”
 The bystanders laugh.

 He spins around when he hears a voice behind him say, “I saw it all.
-They said they were going to kill you, and went for their guns first.
+They said they were going to kill you and went for their guns first.
 So it’s self-defense.
-All they have on them, and their horses, are now all yours, Mister.
-But you have to pay to clean it up, and have them buried.
+All they have on them and their horses are now all yours, Mister.
+But you have to pay to clean it up and to have them buried.
 Who are you?”

-It’s hard for Boone to keep his last meal down, because this is the first time he’s shot someone, but he does, just.
-He gives a small grimace, and says, “Boone Nichols.
-I’m in town for a short break, and to organize a few things prior to heading west,” while looking over the man in the doorway to the barber shop beside the mercantile shop.
-The man has a small sheet over his chest, and soap on half his face.
+It’s hard for Boone to keep his last meal down because this is the first time he’s shot someone, but he does, just.
+He gives a small grimace and says, “Boone Nichols.
+I’m in town for a short break and to arrange a few things prior to heading west,” while looking over the man in the doorway of the barber shop beside the mercantile shop.
+The man has a small sheet over his chest and soap on half his face.
 It’s clear he was having a shave when he got up to see what was happening.

 “You the guy in the freight barn who got married yesterday?”
-Boone nods yes.
+Boone nods.
 “Clean this up.
 Young Sam can get the undertaker for you.”